hilfigertout/HackRshell/README.md

  - **LICENSE** - this software is under the Lesser GNU public license (LGPL).
 See the file for deatils.

- - **server.R** - This file contains the `server()` function that the user runs to listen for reverse shell connections.
+ - **HackRshell-Server.R** - This file contains the `server()` function that the user runs to listen for reverse shell connections.

- - **client.R** - this file contains the `client()` function that the target runs to start the reverse shell session.
-While one can load the function and call it via the R terminal, running `source("./client.R")` will do the same thing, assuming that the working directory contains client.R.
+ - **HackRshell-Client.R** - this file contains the `client()` function that the target runs to start the reverse shell session.
+While one can load the function and call it via the R terminal, running `source("./HackRshell-Client.R")` will do the same thing, assuming that the working directory contains HackRshell-Client.R.

  - **Completely.Innocent.Library** - this folder contains the R project and all the data for a custom R package called "Completely.Innocent.Library".
-This package contains a *client.R* file, identical to the one in the top level of the repository except for the function call at the end.
+This package contains a *HackRshell-Client.R* file, identical to the one in the top level of the repository except for the function call at the end.
 This package was built to execute the `client()` function when the target installs the package and calls `library("Completely.Innocent.Library")`.
 You can see the code for this autorun in *Completely.Innocent.Library/R/zzz.R*.

  - **Completely.Innocent.Library_0.1.0.tar.gz** - a tarball of the *Completely.Innocent.Library* package for installation.
 You will need the rtools package to install this, which you can find [here](https://cran.r-project.org/bin/windows/Rtools/).
+Once that's downloaded, instructions for installing the package can be found in [this StackOverflow thread](https://stackoverflow.com/questions/4739837/how-do-i-install-an-r-package-from-the-source-tarball-on-windows).

 ## Usage:

 To run this program, you will need to have R installed.
-To start the server, simply open an R session and call the `server()` function located in *server.R*.
+To start the server, simply open an R session and call the `server()` function located in *HackRshell-Server.R*.
 This will start the server listening.
 From there it's simply a matter of waiting for someone to run the `client()` function with the correct address and port.

 Since it's safe to assume you are probably demonstrating this on your own machine, you can create a new R session and run the function yourself.
-You can either run the function in *client.R*, or you can attach the malicious package with the command `library(Completely.Innocent.Library)`.
+You can either run the function in *HackRshell-Client.R*, or you can attach the malicious package with the command `library(Completely.Innocent.Library)`.
 This will automatically start the `client()` function with the parameters baked into the library, so if you want to change the ip address or ports that the server is on from the defaults, you will need to rebuild the library after every change.

 Once the `client()` function runs, the target's R session will hang and (if the connection goes through) you should see the following prompt on the server side: